 Understanding Indian Politics

-In addition to these stakeholder oriented pursuits, a broader public is reached through public events such as panel discussions to state elections and other major developments.
-By hosting such events, CPR and RLS also hope not only to politicize participants but also to offer a source of well-researched political information in a time of worrying monopolisation of the Indian media.
+We are continuing our cooperation with CPR in 2020.
+More panel discussions, roundtables and election analysis workshops with politicians, journalists, researchers, also including the youth of India, will be held.
+By hosting such events, we hope not only to politicise participants but also to offer a source of well-researched political information in a time of worrying monopolisation of the Indian media.

 The Centre for Policy Research (CPR) has been one of India’s leading public policy think tanks since 1973.
 The Centre is a non-profit, non-partisan independent institution dedicated to conducting research that contributes to the production of high quality scholarship, better policies, and a more robust public discourse about the structures and processes that shape life in India.
 While CPR as an institution does not take a collective position on issues, the individual scholars within their community of over 50 researchers enjoy complete autonomy to express their individual views.